/media/100-healthy-foods_healthtoday.jpg

 Multiple studies have proved the positive health impact of nuts and seeds.
 Because they have a similar nutrient profile, they offer similar benefits.
 Moderate consumption of nuts and seeds can have beneficial effects like improved blood pressure and better cholesterol levels (105).

 Fun fact: Almonds, in particular, are consumers’ number one choice.
-They are rich in monounsaturated fats and are linked to reduce risk of heart disease and type 2 diabetes (108).
+They are rich in monounsaturated fats and are linked to reduced risk of heart disease and type 2 diabetes (108).

 Animal-based foods for a healthy diet